LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intents.md

 3. Click <img style="width:25px" src="img/ConvoBuilder/icon_ellipsis_vertical.png"> (3-dot icon), and select **Delete**.
 4. In the confirmation dialog, click **Yes**.
 5. If the domain is using LivePerson NLU v2 or a 3rd-party NLU engine, train the domain so that the deletion is reflected in a new model version.

+### Best practices

+To increase the quality of your intent matches, follow the best practices below.

+{: .important}
+For more best practices when training and tuning NLU, see [here](conversation-builder-best-practices-train-tune-nlu.html).

+#### Intents

+Technically, there isn’t a limit on the number of intents that a domain can have, but the following are best practices:

+* The actual number of intents needed in a domain depends on the use case.
+However, a good guideline for a limit is a maximum of 50 (recommended) to 100 (if necessary).

+* If you need to exceed 50 intents, ensure there’s a strong business justification for doing so, and consider the following questions:
+    * Are that many intents truly necessary?
+    * Should and can they be grouped into different intent domains?
+Can you conceptually categorize the intents and cluster them?
+    * What are the use cases, bot structures, etc., that are impacting the decision?

+    If you proceed and exceed the guideline, start with a smaller number of intents, and iteratively test as you add more.
+For example, add 20 intents with training phrases, test them, add 5 more, test again, and repeat the process.
+This helps to ensure that the intent training yields the results you expect.
+You might find that at some point (often somewhere between 50 and 100 intents), you will start to see issues with the NLU performance when intent matching.
+* Keep in mind the following:
+    * Exceeding the aforementioned guideline impacts *training*.
+The larger the intent model, the longer that training takes.
+Large, complex models can sometimes time out during training.
+    * Exceeding the aforementioned guideline impacts *tuning*.
+Every intent requires a set of training phrases that you must manually add and adjust so that the intent model performs as you expect.
+The more intents you have, the larger this effort is.
+Moreover, exceeding the guideline might introduce problems, e.g., mistakes and/or overlap among training phrases.
+This can yield unpredictable results.

+#### Training phrases

+The following are best practices when creating training phrases; these help to ensure your intents are well-trained and return the results you expect.

+##### One sentence, not multiple.
+Use a simple, concise sentence.
+For example, "How do I activate my card?" is much better than, “How do I activate my card?
+I am having trouble at the ATM.
+Can you help me?”
+Multiple sentences increase your risk of false positives.

+##### 10-25 training phrases
+The number of training phrases that you need really depends upon your use case and type of intents.
+Generally, for intents, it is recommended that you have between 10 - 25 good training phrases.
+When you have more than that, it's likely that you have overtrained the intent, which might lead to false positives.